Page navigation

 Meanwhile, those who graduated in 2023 were much more likely to attend the office or workplace, with 63% doing so, compared with 47% of graduates from 2018 or before.

 Graduates' work patterns also differed by the level of seniority of their role.
 Those in entry-level jobs were most likely to work in-person (58%) and least likely to have a hybrid arrangement (35%).
-By contrast, executives and senior management favoured hybrid (47%) or fully remote work (18%).
+By contrast, executives and senior management tended to work hybrid (47%) or fully remote (18%).

 Graduates' working arrangement by job levelEntry levelIntermediate or experiencedManagementExecutive or senior management